ServBay Documentation: Manage Databases with Adminer

 button.

-- Log in to the database server (without specifying a particular database).
+- Log in to the database server (without specifying a database).

-or similar option. - Enter the name of the new database.
+option in the sidebar or main interface. - Enter a name for the new database.

-- Select the character set and collation (if needed).
+- Select character set and collation (if needed).

 - Click